Skip to main content

 Category and endpoint grouping

-Each finding is tagged by security category (e.g. Injection, Headers, Auth) and linked to the specific asset and endpoint where it was detected.
+Each finding is tagged by security category (e.g. Injection, IaC, Cloud IAM) and linked to the specific asset, endpoint, or infrastructure resource where it was detected.

 Authentication context